Invoices & Quotes

 Invoices have an invoiceType set at creation, which is immutable:

-The type determines which reports the invoice appears in (Aged Debtors for sales, Aged Creditors for purchase) and which direction the journal entries flow.
+The type determines which reports the invoice appears in: Aged Debtors for sales, Aged Creditors for purchase.

 Creating an invoice

 An invoice requires an invoiceType, contactId, issueDate, dueDate, and at least one line item.
-Each line needs a description, quantity, unitPrice (in minor units), and vatRate.
+Each line needs a description, quantity, unitPrice, and vatRate. quantity and unitPrice are exact decimal strings - unitPrice in POUNDS ("850.00"), quantity in units, fractional values accepted ("2.5").
+JSON numbers are rejected with a 400; response amounts are integers in pence.
 The optional accountId on each line maps the revenue or expense to your chart of accounts.

 The invoice number is assigned automatically from the organisation's numbering sequence.
 Totals (subtotal, vatAmount, total) are computed server-side from line items using Decimal.js - you do not set these yourself.

-Invoices can be created in draft status (default, editable) or sent status (immutable, journal created immediately).
+Invoices can be created in draft status (default, editable) or sent status (issued immediately, no longer editable).

 Editing or deleting a draft